 There are four ways you can resolve your issue.
 We recommend checking out our Frequently Asked Questions section first.
-There is a chance someone else has had the same issue and we’ve got an answer there.
-Next check our Scams to be aware of section.
 Otherwise, give us a call or submit a support ticket.
 We love hearing from our customers.

 For a breakdown of our rates, please visit the rates page of our website here where you can find a handy chart and rate calculator!

 We send Bitcoin instantly once your purchase is made.
 This means that typically your transaction will be reflected in your wallet within 15 minutes or less after purchase.
 If it’s taking longer than that, the reason might be: